MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/policy-compliance/what-is-a-cloud-policy-review.md

 ## Example of a policy review for a legacy policy

-To provide an example of the process, lets again leverage the tape backup policy in the prior section:
+To provide an example of the process, let's again use the tape backup policy in the prior section:

-- A corporate policy mandates off-site tape backups for all production systems.
+- A corporate policy mandates offsite tape backups for all production systems.
 In this policy, you can see two data points of interest:
   - Legacy dependency on a tape backup solution
   - An assumed business risk associated with the storage of backups in the same physical location as the production equipment.
 - Does the risk still exist?
 Yes.
 Even in the cloud, a dependence on a single facility does create some risk.
 There is a lower probability of this risk affecting the business than was present in the on-premises solution, but the risk still exists.